 Continue reading More Chorizo to Love

 Although they are widely available in the US, I don’t think I have met more than a couple people here who use fresh tomatillos in their cooking.
 It may be partly because people are not familiar with them or how to cook them, but…. they are not an appealing ingredient as far as looks go with the first impression!
-But let me tell you why you should definitely give them a try (continue for more information and photo).
+But let me tell you why you should definitely give them a try.

 Continue reading Tomatillos

 I think the most commonly used zucchini in Mexican cooking is either what in Mexico is called the calabacita italiana, or Itailian zucchini, or the calabacita bola or round squash, which is similar to the Italian but rounder and smaller and used a lot in French cooking.
 Italian zucchini is different from the regular green zucchini found in most US stores, in that the later is large, thick and has a uniform dark green color.
-The Italian zucchini is smaller, a bit rounder with a chubbier appearance, and has a lighter green color that is randomly speckled with a cream color and is milder and sweeter in flavor (continue for more information and photos).
+The Italian zucchini is smaller, a bit rounder with a chubbier appearance, and has a lighter green color that is randomly speckled with a cream color and is milder and sweeter in flavor.

 Continue reading Calabacita italiana or Italian zucchini